tomise20/typescript-calculator/README.md

+# Simple typescript calculator

-# This is an typescript calculator
+This is a simple windows clone calculator in typescript.